Assisted Living vs. Memory Care

 In addition to the general state-level licensing of care facilities, memory care is further regulated in 23 states by special care unit disclosure laws requiring care providers to disclose the special services they offer.
 However, because these laws are not yet universal, it is critical for caregivers to research facilities well before making a decision.

-The costs of assisted living and memory care are both subject to a lot of the same variables: geographic location, size of room or apartment, whether a space is shared or not, what services are needed.
+The costs of assisted living and memory care are both subject to a lot of the same variables: geographic location, size of room, whether a space is shared or not, what services are needed.
 Beyond that, however, costs are figured a bit differently for the two types of care.

 Assisted living communities generally charge a base monthly rate, which covers room and board with two to three meals per day.
-In 2012, the average cost for a one-bedroom assisted living apartment was $3,300 per month, according to the 2012 A Place for Mom Cost of Care Survey.
-Some facilities cover housekeeping, laundry and other services in their base rate, while others charge extra—so it’s important to get a cost breakdown for each facility you’re looking at.
+The average cost for a one-bedroom assisted living apartment is $3,300 per month depending on your location.
+Some facilities cover housekeeping, laundry and other services in their base rate, while others charge extra — so it’s important to get a cost breakdown for each facility you’re looking at.

-Because memory care offers specialized care and nursing services that regular assisted living does not, the cost tends to be quite a bit higher: $5,000 per month on average, according to A Place for Mom, although costs vary widely.
+Because memory care offers specialized care and nursing services that regular assisted living does not, the cost tends to be quite a bit higher: $5,000 per month on average, although costs vary widely.
 Fortunately, there are some options available to help pay for senior care and reduce the out-of-pocket price tag, such as Medicare, Medicaid and veterans’ benefits.

-Services Offered in Memory Care and Assisted Living
+Services Offered in Assisted Living and Memory Care

 State regulations vary regarding what services should be offered in senior care communities, but generally, both memory care and assisted living offer basic supervised care, medical monitoring, and help with daily activities such as dressing, mobility, and hygiene.
 Other services that are usually offered in both types of care include: